 Ms. McAndrews participates in local philanthropic associations and networks.
 She is a director of New Destiny Housing, a NYC nonprofit that provides housing and services to one of the City’s most vulnerable homeless populations – victims of domestic violence and their children.
 She earned her Bachelor’s Degree in Mathematics from Molloy College.
 She has also completed executive level leadership training from Columbia University and University of Pennsylvania, Wharton School.

-Adriana Pezzulli, director of development
+Adriana Pezzulli, chief development officer